Questions Parents Ask College Coaches

 • How does your college deal with Names, Image, and Likeness

 There are many, many more questions that you will discover as you travel through the recruiting journey with your daughter in an effort to help her narrow down her list.
 If you need more help formulating questions, reach out to us at hello@findmyteam.com.
+You can also set up a free consultation with a Find My Team professional coach to learn more about the college recruiting process and to ask questions about what you need to do next.
+Schedule here.

 Share to